cshekharsharma/universum/README.md

-# universum
+# UniversumDB

-A simple nosql in-memory database.
+A simple in-memory key-value pair database written in Go.